EEN421/EEN421.github.io/_posts/2024-08-16-Logic-Apps-&-Automation.md

 - &#128272; Revoke all EntraID sign-ins

-- &#128295; Bonus points for option for disabling the account and/or forcing a password reset too
+- &#x1F6AB; Bonus points for options to disable the account and/or force a password reset

 - &#128232; Notify the user’s manager via email